Canadian Advocacy Council

 Doug Sarro

 Kevin has served on the CAC since September 2019.
 Kevin is Director, Financing and Financial Risk Management in the Treasury department at Hydro One.
-In his role he is involved in debt issuance (including ESG-labelled issuance), bank financing (including sustainability linked loans), financial risk management, cash management and foreign exchange.
-He has over fourteen years of experience in treasury following 5 years in various corporate functions at Hydro One.
+In his role, he is involved in debt issuance (including ESG-labelled issuance), bank financing (including sustainability linked loans), financial risk management, cash management, and foreign exchange.
+He has over 14 years of experience in treasury, following five years in various corporate functions at Hydro One.
 He has also held positions with Indigenous Services Canada and RBC.
 As a volunteer with CFA Society Toronto, Kevin is a Senior Advisor and past Chair of the Corporate Finance Committee and was the Vice-Chair of the Fixed Income Committee.
 Kevin holds an MBA from the Schulich School of Business and a BA in Economics from the University of Waterloo.
 He is a Chartered Professional Accountant (CPA, CMA) and a CFA charterholder.
-Kevin lives in Oakville, Ontario with his wife and two energetic young children.
+Kevin lives in Oakville, Ontario, with his wife and two energetic young children

-Ijeoma has served on the CAC since December 2022.
-Ijeoma is Executive Director, Sustainable Finance at CIBC Capital Markets where she provides subject matter expertise and advises clients on strategies to overlay ESG into their capital structure across public and private markets.
-Her career has spanned sustainability, corporate and investment banking in various capacities and across different geographic regions.
-Ijeoma joined CIBC in 2022 from Sustainalytics where she was Regional Lead for the Americas Opinions team delivering second party opinions on green, social, sustainable and transition finance frameworks across use of proceeds and sustainability-linked instruments across a variety of sectors and geographies.
-As an advocate for diversity and inclusion, she has authored various pieces on equity and is a mentor with the Black Business Ventures Association and Women in Capital Markets.
-Ijeoma holds an MSc. in International Business and Finance from the University of Dundee, Scotland as well as a Bachelor of Commerce degree in Finance from Carleton University.
+Ijeoma is an Executive Director, Sustainable Finance at CIBC Capital Markets, where she provides subject matter expertise and advises clients on strategies to overlay ESG into their capital structure across public and private markets.
+Her career has spanned sustainability, corporate, and investment banking in various capacities and across different geographic regions.
+Ijeoma joined CIBC from Morningstar Sustainalytics, an ESG ratings and research company, where she was Regional Lead for the Americas Opinions team, delivering second-party opinions on green, social, sustainable, and transition finance frameworks across use of proceeds and sustainability-linked instruments across a variety of sectors globally.
+Ijeoma holds an MSc. in International Business and Finance from the University of Dundee, Scotland, as well as a Bachelor of Commerce degree in Finance from Carleton University.

 Ijeoma Madueke